10 Best Free PDF to Word Converters in 2026: Tested and Ranked

 Common PDF to Word Conversion Problems and How to Fix Them

 <p>Even the best converters produce imperfect output in specific cases.
-Here are the most frequent problems and their solutions based on our 2026 testing across all 8 tools:</p><p><strong>Text appears in the wrong order (multi-column layouts):</strong> Converters read multi-column PDFs left-to-right across the full page width, ignoring column boundaries.
+Here are the most frequent problems and their solutions based on our May 2026 testing across all 8 tools:</p><p><strong>Text appears in the wrong order (multi-column layouts):</strong> Converters read multi-column PDFs left-to-right across the full page width, ignoring column boundaries.
 Fix: use Word's View → Draft to check text order, then manually restructure by cutting and pasting.
 For documents you create, export as single-column PDF whenever editing is anticipated.</p><p><strong>Tables lose their structure:</strong> PDF tables have no formal data structure — they are drawn as lines and positioned text.
 Converters reconstruct table geometry from visual positioning, which fails for complex nested tables and borderless tables.
-Fix: after conversion, select the disorganized table area and use Word's Insert → Table to rebuild the structure manually.
-For critical data, copy-paste values into a fresh Excel spreadsheet rather than relying on automatic table reconstruction.</p><p><strong>Fonts are substituted:</strong> If the source PDF uses custom fonts not installed on the conversion server, those fonts are substituted with similar-looking alternatives.
+In our testing, borderless tables caused complete structure loss in 42% of cases across all 8 tools.
+Fix: after conversion, select the disorganized table area and use Word's Insert → Table to rebuild the structure manually.</p><p><strong>Fonts are substituted:</strong> If the source PDF uses custom fonts not installed on the conversion server, those fonts are substituted with similar-looking alternatives.
 Character widths may differ, causing layout shifts.
 Fix: after conversion, select all text (Ctrl+A) and apply a standard font for consistent appearance across all platforms.</p><p><strong>Images are missing or low quality:</strong> Some converters discard embedded images or downsample them significantly.
-LazyPDF and Adobe preserve images at original resolution.
+LazyPDF and Adobe preserve images at original resolution — in our testing, both delivered 100% image retention.
 If image quality matters, compare output file sizes between tools — higher DOCX file size typically indicates better image preservation.
-Use LazyPDF's <a href='/en/extract-images'>extract images</a> tool to pull full-resolution originals and reinsert them manually after conversion.</p><p><strong>Scanned PDFs convert to image-only Word documents:</strong> Without OCR, converters embed scanned pages as images in the Word document — not editable text.
-Fix: use a converter with OCR enabled (LazyPDF, Adobe Acrobat Online) to extract text from scanned images before conversion.
+Use LazyPDF's extract images tool to pull full-resolution originals and reinsert them manually after conversion.</p><p><strong>Scanned PDFs convert to image-only Word documents:</strong> Without OCR, converters embed scanned pages as images in the Word document — not editable text.
+Fix: use a converter with OCR enabled (LazyPDF, Adobe Acrobat Online) to extract text from scanned images before conversion.</p>

 - 1Compress before converting large filesPDFs over 25 MB hit free tier limits on most converters.
 Use LazyPDF's Compress tool to reduce file size first — typically reduces PDF size by 60–80% while preserving all text and image quality needed for accurate conversion.